| | | |

 Why are they called Hasselback potatoes?

-Hasselback potatoes got their name from the Hasselbacken restaurant in Stockholm, Sweden.
+Hasselback potatoes are named after the Hasselbacken restaurant in Stockholm, Sweden.
 The dish is believed to have originated there in the 1950s.

 The restaurant, known for its innovative and creative dishes, first introduced this unique method of preparing potatoes by slicing them thinly but not cutting all the way through, allowing the slices to fan out during baking.